scottwernervt/cloudstorage/README.rst

-`Cloud Storage`_ is a Python +3.4 package which creates a unified API for the cloud storage services: Amazon Simple Storage Service (S3), Microsoft Azure Storage, Rackspace Cloud Files, Google Cloud Storage, and the Local File System.
+`Cloud Storage`_ is a Python +3.4 package which creates a unified API for the cloud storage services: Amazon Simple Storage Service (S3), Microsoft Azure Storage, Minio Cloud Storage, Rackspace Cloud Files, Google Cloud Storage, and the Local File System.

 Cloud Storage is inspired by `Apache Libcloud <https://libcloud.apache.org/>`_.
 Advantages to Apache Libcloud Storage are: